provose/provose/docs/v2.0/reference/containers.md

   - `memory` -- **Required.** The amount of memory--in megabytes--given to each container.
 This must be in [proportion](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html).
 For example, a Fargate task with 256 CPU units can have 512, 1024, or 2048 megabytes of memory.

+- `user` -- **Optional.** Defines an alternate user to run the container's command.
+This is equivalent to passing `--user` to `docker run`.
+Docker containers typically have a default user they run as, and this key is only needed to override that default.
+You can specify a user or group either by name or by UID and GID, in the following formats:
+    - `"user"`
+    - `"user:group"`
+    - `"uid"`
+    - `"gid"`
+    - `"user:gid"`
+    - `"uid:group"`

 - `entrypoint` -- **Optional.** Defines a custom container entrypoint, if you do not want to use the entrypoint defined within the container.

 - `command` -- **Optional.** Defines a custom container command.
 Use this if you do not want to use the command defined within the container.